couchbase/build-tools/escrow/templates/README.md

 ### Setting up the container

-The `build-couchbase-server-from-escrow.sh` script creates an instance of a flavor-specific Docker container which contains all the necessary toolchain elements for that flavor (gcc, CMake, and so on).
-It starts this container and the copies the `deps`, `golang`, and `src` directories into the container under `/home/couchbase`.
+The `build-couchbase-server-from-escrow.sh` script creates an instance of a Linux Docker container which contains all the necessary toolchain elements (gcc, CMake, and so on).
+It starts this container and then copies the `deps`, `golang`, and `src` directories into the container under `/home/couchbase`.
 Finally it launches the script `in-container-build.sh` inside the container to perform the actual build.

-### Building third-party dependencies
+### Using pre-built third-party dependencies

+The first stage of the `in-container-build.sh` script is setting up the third-party dependencies, known as "cbdeps".
+Rather than compiling these from source, the build uses pre-built packages that are included in the distribution.
+These pre-built packages are copied into `/home/couchbase/.cbdepscache` inside the container, where the main Couchbase Server build process expects to find them.

-The first stage of the `in-container-build.sh` script is creating packages for the third-party dependencies, known as "cbdeps".
-For each of these, the script `src/tlm/deps/scripts/build-one-cbdep` is run to perform the compilation.
-The source code for each of these cbdeps is located in the `deps` directory of the escrow distribution.
-Some of these dependencies are exactly the same code as the upstream third-party code.
-A few of them have some Couchbase-specific code modifications.
-The subdirectories of `deps` are in fact clones of the original Git repositories, and so you can use `git` to view the commit logs.
+The source code for each of these cbdeps is included in the `deps` directory for reference and audit purposes only - it is not compiled during the build.
+Some of these dependencies are exactly the same code as the upstream third-party code, while others have Couchbase-specific code modifications.
+The subdirectories of `deps` are clones of the original Git repositories, so you can use `git` to view the commit logs and understand any modifications that were made.

-The resulting cbdeps packages are stored in `/home/couchbase/.cbdepscache` inside the container.
-The main Couchbase Server build process expects to find them there.

 ### Go

-The Couchbase Server build also makes use of several version of the Go language.
-The original `golang.org` distribution packages of the necessary versions of Go are stored in the `golang` directory.
-`in-container-build.sh` simply copies these into `/home/couchbase/.cbdepscache`, where again the main Couchbase Server build will expect to find them.
+The Couchbase Server build requires one or more specific versions of the Go language.
+The necessary `golang.org` distribution packages are included in the `golang` directory.
+During the build, `in-container-build.sh` copies these Go installations into `/home/couchbase/.cbdepscache`, where the main Couchbase Server build process expects to find them.

 ### Couchbase Server source code

 The Couchbase Server source code is located in the `src` directory.
-Note: This directory is created originally by a tool named [repo](https://source.android.com/docs/setup/download#repo), which was developed for the Google Android project.
+Note: This directory was created originally by a tool named [repo](https://source.android.com/docs/setup/download#repo), which was developed for the Google Android project.
 It takes as input an XML manifest which specifies a number of Git repositories.
 These